Wildernessdick/Portfolio-website/README.md

 # Portfolio Website

 ![Screenshot](screenshot.png)
-This is my personal portfolio website created using HTML, CSS, and JavaScript.
-The website is designed to resemble the baby of Windows 10 and macOS, with icons and applications representing different projects and interests.
+This is my personal portfolio website created using HTML, CSS, and JavaScript (pure if possible).
+The website is designed to resemble the baby of the Windows 10 and macOS, with icons and applications representing different projects and interests.
+You can find my socials from the desktop.

 ## Features

 - Interactive desktop with clickable icons and menus
 - Applications for different projects and interests.
-- Responsive design for different screen sizes (soon). now best result is with 1,920 x 1,080 pixels
+- Responsive design for different screen sizes (soon :D). now best result is with 1,920 x 1,080 pixels

 ## Installation